The most common problem you will have with flash memory devices is that they have been ‘faked’.

 These tests destroy all data on the device and you will need to re-format the drive as FAT32 using RMPrepUSB after testing it, but a 16GB UFD can be tested in just 6-10 minutes.

 Note that this is not a thorough test of all bits in the memory but it will certainly detect a ‘fake capacity’ memory product.

-Bought on eBay - 32GB SD Class 10 card that is actually only 4GB and wasn't even Class 4! (click to enlarge)
+This flash drive was bought on eBay – 32GB SD Class 10 card that is actually only 4GB and wasn’t even Class 4!

 See the bottom of this article for a typical result when testing a ‘fake’ flash memory drive.

 If a Quick Size Test passes, then (if you have the time) you should reformat it and then test it twice with H2TESTW just to make sure the memory is all good quality (if you have the time!).